saddledata/uidocs/docs/core-concepts/scheduling.md

 title: Scheduling
 ---

-SaddleData allows you to run your Flows on a schedule, so your data is always fresh and up-to-date.
+Saddle Data allows you to run your Flows on a schedule, so your data is always fresh and up-to-date.

 Flows can be scheduled in two ways: